Ansir19/starter-research-group/content/home/welcome.md

   css_class:
 ---

-The Wowchemy Research Group has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+The High energy density fuel Research Group has been a center of excellence for high energy density fuel research since its founding.